CatalogueLegacies/antconc.github.io/_episodes/06-search.md

 Now we know how the `Words` option works, tick the `Case` option, change the search term to the string "Wear" and hit `Start`.
 Five results are returned.
 This is because we have made a case-sensitive search, and the only instances of the string "Wear" in the corpus are for the word 'Wearing' positioned at the start of a sentence (presumably, there are no people called "Wearing" named in the corpus!)

 Finally for now, note the `Kwic Sort` section. `Kwic` means `Keywords in Context` and in AntConc this sort works on `levels`: first `Level 1`, then `Level 2`, then `Level 3`.
 The values to in the boxes refer to the position relative to the search term on which the sort takes places: so `1R` sorts by the first word to the right of the search term, `1L` by the first word to the left of the search term, `0` by the search term itself, and so on.
-Note that these `levels` correspond to not only to how the concordance is sorted, but also to the colouring on the words in the concordance.
+Note that these `levels` correspond not only to how the concordance is sorted, but also to the colouring on the words in the concordance.

 >## Task 1: get to know the Kwic sort
 >* Search the corpus until you find a word with somehow between 50 and 100 hits (you might want to play around with the `Words` and `Case` options to narrow or expand your search).
 Spending a few minutes changing the `Kwic Sort` to resort your output in various ways.
 Write down any queries you have about how the sort works and ask your instructor when the time is up.